kalebhdawit/study-amharic/README.md

 # study-amharic

-A comprehensive resource to learn the beautiful language
+A comprehensive resource to learn the beautiful language.